lelepado01/FoundationModel4ClimateNotes/src/linear_transformers.md

 ## Results

-With large sequence lengths, the linear transformer keeps inference times constant, as it doesn't depend on the sequence length n but also on k.
+With large sequence lengths, the linear transformer keeps inference times **constant**, as it doesn't depend on the sequence length n but also on k.
 Complexity is reduced from \\( O(n^2) \\) to \\( O(nk) \\).

 How to choose k?